ChisomMmadubuko/ChisomMmadubuko/README.md

 ### Hello!
-I'm Franklin, a software developer and technical writer living in Portharcout, Nigeria.
+I'm Franklin, a software developer and technical writer living in Port Harcourt, Nigeria.